 A Buoyancy Compensator Device (BCD) helps you to establish neutral buoyancy when you’re underway or at the surface.
 You want to remain sunk underwater and you want to float once you are done with diving.
 This is made possible with a BCD jacket that you would be wearing if you’re seriously diving.

 It is a jacket with inflatable tubes placed all around inside the jacket.
 It inflates if you want to stay afloat and you deflate it when you want to sink.
 You can get the right amount of buoyancy by adjusting the air in and out of the tube.

-Even though you have BCD doesn’t mean you’re comfortable in it.
-Sometimes when you are afloat but your over-inflated back tube kept you floating on you back.
+Even though you have BCD doesn’t mean you’re comfortable with it.
+Sometimes when you are afloat but your over-inflated back tube kept you floating on your back.
 Or if your front tube is overly inflated, you are floating face downwards.
-You can overcome this by putting weights of various sizes either to the front or the back pouch of your BCD or the combination of both.
-This way you can adjust and to neutralize the weight imbalances.
+You can overcome this by putting weights of various sizes either to the front or the back pouch of your BCD or a combination of both.
+This way you can adjust and neutralize the weight imbalances.
 You will need a few dives before you can adjust correctly and to your satisfaction.
-Once you know how much weights you must carry, you’ll have wonderful diving experience.
+Once you know how much weight you must carry, you’ll have a wonderful diving experience.

 Masks and Fins

 For all other places of diving, you may want an Open Heel Fin because it allows you to wear booties.
-These booties help keep your feet warm if you dive in colder water.
-They’re a little comfortable than the Closed Foot Fin.
-Choose the type you’re most comfortable in because only you can tell whether you’re comfortable in it.
+These booties help keep your feet warm if you dive into colder water.
+They’re a little more comfortable than the Closed Foot Fin.
+Choose the type you’re most comfortable in because only you can tell whether you’re comfortable.
 They should form the part of must-have of your diving scuba gear itinerary.

 So, What Is A Scuba Gear?